-Just over one week since the General Data Protection Regulation (GDPR) came into force and many organisations are still grappling with it.
+Just a short time since the General Data Protection Regulation (GDPR) came into force and many organisations are still grappling with it.
 We are still receiving many questions from our customers and prospects so this blog has been created to provide some additional information based on questions we have received.

 Legal disclaimer: This is general information and may not be relevant or accurate to your specific situation so you should ensure you take your own legal advice.

 1. What do we do about contact information for the employee of a prospect or a customer?

 If the contact information of employees of a prospect or a customer included data items such as employee name, address, email etc. this would be classed as personal information within the context of the GDPR.
 At the outset the first step an organisation should undertake is to ask why it needs that information in the first place.

 Once it has established it needs that information for a particular business purpose then there is an obligation on the organisation collecting the data to do certain things: it must inform the data subject from the outset what it intends to do with the data; what is the purpose of the processing; the legal basis for the processing; who the data will be shared with and in what context; and, whether it intends to transfer the personal data outside the EEA.

 Once it has done the above, the organisation has further obligations under the GDPR to process the data in a lawful, fair and transparent manner for the business purpose it was given by the data subject.

 The organisation must also maintain the accuracy of the data and the confidentiality, integrity and availability of the data as well as keeping it secure.
 This will also include determining the retention periods for the different data types in relation to the business purpose and any statutory obligations the organisation may have.